carbon-language/carbon-lang/docs/design/generics/details.md

 may be composed together.
 Unlike interfaces which are nominal, the name of a named constraint is not a part of its value.
 Two different named constraints with the same definition are equivalent even if they have different names.
-This is because types don't explicitly specify which named constraints they implement, types automatically implement any named constraints they can satisfy.
+This is because types don't have to explicitly specify which named constraints they implement, types automatically implement any named constraints they can satisfy.

 A named constraint definition can contain interface requirements using `impl`